 If you haven’t come across hygge (pronounced hoo-gah) before, or you have but aren’t quite sure what it’s all about, it’s the Scandinavian concept of wellness and contentment, linked with feelings of cosiness and comfort.

 Hygge is all about sharing time with friends and family in a calm and serene environment, and is a feeling more than an aesthetic.

 We might not be able to spend time with wider family and friends at the moment but we can create a cosy sanctuary to help make lockdown a little more bearable, so, in this collaborative post here are 5 simple ways to bring hygge into your home.

 5 simple ways to make your home more hygge

 1. Keep it warm

-You can’t be cosy if you’re feeling cold, so the first step is to keep your house feeling toasty, whether that means investing in the best combi boiler and/or stocking up on lots of lovely blankets to wrap yourself in.
+You can’t be cosy if you’re feeling cold, so the first step is to keep your house feeling toasty.
+Make sure that your new boiler is working well enough to make you warm and stock up on lots of lovely blankets to wrap yourself in.
 Comfort is key!

 2. Mood lighting